Skip to main content Skip to footer

 Leaders choose monday work management for a Gantt chart that drives execution across the entire organization.

-• Recognized as a leader: identified as a Leader in the 2025 Gartner® Magic Quadrant™ for Collaborative Work Management and for Adaptive Project Management and Reporting.
+• Recognized as a leader: Identified as a Leader in the 2025 Gartner® Magic Quadrant™ for Collaborative Work Management and for Adaptive Project Management and Reporting.

-• Built for high adoption: intuitive interface encourages use, keeping data fresh and reporting accurate.
+• Built for high adoption: Intuitive interface encourages use, keeping data fresh and reporting accurate.

-• Portfolio-ready: executives track progress across multiple initiatives via dashboards without micromanagement.
+• Portfolio-ready: Executives track progress across multiple initiatives via dashboards without micromanagement.

 Try monday work management